|

 Corvus macrorhynchos

-Corvus m. japonensis (on Hokkaido, Honshu, Kyushu)
+Corvus m. japonensis (subspecies

-Corvus m. connectens (on Amami & Okinawa)
+Corvus m. connectens (subspecies

 (1, maybe 2, other subspecies occur on various Japanese